Eastern theater of the American Civil War: Grant versus Lee (1864–65)

 In March 1864, Ulysses S. Grant was promoted to lieutenant general and given command of all the Union armies.
 He devised a coordinated strategy to apply pressure on the Confederacy from many points, something President Lincoln had urged his generals to do from the beginning of the war.
 Grant put Maj.
 Gen. William T. Sherman in immediate command of all forces in the West and moved his own headquarters to be with the Army of the Potomac (still commanded by George Meade) in Virginia, where he intended to maneuver Lee's army to a decisive battle; his secondary objective was to capture Richmond, but Grant knew that the latter would happen automatically once the former was accomplished.
-His coordinated strategy called for Grant and Meade to attack Lee from the north, while Benjamin Butler drove toward Richmond from the southeast; Franz Sigel to control the Shenandoah Valley; Sherman to invade Georgia, defeat Joseph E. Johnston, and capture Atlanta; George Crook and William W. Averell to operate against railroad supply lines in West Virginia; and Nathaniel P. Banks to capture Mobile, Alabama.
+His coordinated strategy called for the Army of the Potomac to attack Lee from the north, while Benjamin Butler drove toward Richmond from the southeast; Franz Sigel to control the Shenandoah Valley; Sherman to invade Georgia, defeat Joseph E. Johnston, and capture Atlanta; George Crook and William W. Averell to operate against railroad supply lines in West Virginia; and Nathaniel P. Banks to capture Mobile, Alabama.

 Most of these initiatives failed, often because of the assignment of generals to Grant for political rather than military reasons.
 Butler's Army of the James bogged down against inferior forces under P.G.T.
 Beauregard before Richmond in the Bermuda Hundred Campaign.
 Sigel was soundly defeated at the Battle of New Market in May and was soon afterward replaced by David Hunter.
 Banks was distracted by the Red River Campaign and failed to move on Mobile.
 However, Crook and Averell were able to cut the last railway linking Virginia and Tennessee, and Sherman's Atlanta campaign was a success, although it dragged on through the fall.